 miniOrange has developed a better and more robust SAML Single Sign On plugin for SonarQube, the most recommended code analytics platform.
 SonarQube is one of the most popular code inspection tools and loved by developers and companies all around the world for its simplicity, precision, and verbosity of the analysis.
 For adding its value, miniOrange's SonarQube SAML Single Sign On plugin brings seamless SSO experience to the SonarQube users

-- Signed Request: The miniOrange's SAML SSO Plugin for SonarQube is capable to send digitally signed requests to IdP and also handle signed responses from the IdP.
+- Signed Request: The miniOrange's SAML SSO Plugin for SonarQube is capable to send digitally signed requests to the IDP.

-- Encrypted Assertion: It's IdP dependant feature, where IdP encrypts the assertion for security.
-The plugin is capable to handle encrypted response.
+- Encrypted Assertion: It's IDP dependent feature, where IDP provides encrypted assertion for security.
+The plugin is capable to handle an encrypted response.

 SonarQube Single Sign On (SSO) Plugin